Mueller Report Shows ‘Potential’ For Trump To Be Indicted After Presidential Term, Says Preet Bharara

 Essentially, what Bharara seems to be suggesting is that special counsel Robert Mueller didn’t indict the president because he couldn’t do so.
 But in the future, once Trump is not protected by his office, he could be in legal jeopardy because of the vast trove of information that is now available to prosecutors.
 Whether or not someone decides to prosecute Trump is another matter, but it is entirely possible for him to be tried once he leaves the White House.

-In the same interview, Bharara also slammed Trump’s attorney Rudy Giuliani for suggesting that it was okay to take information from foreign powers during presidential campaigns.
+In the same interview, Bharara also slammed Trump’s attorney, Rudy Giuliani, for suggesting that it was okay to take information from foreign powers during presidential campaigns.

 “That’s an extraordinary statement,” Bharara said.
 “And I would hope he would retract it.”